KyleTotorica/Windows-Domain-Active-Directory-Lab---Home-Lab/README.md

 3. Assigned the users to different groups: IT Admmmins, HR

 Group Policy Configuration(GPO)
-1.Created an Organizational Unit, moved the test domain user into this OU 2.Created new GPO's named KTG_LockScreenPloicy and KTG_PasswordManager 3.Configured these lockscreen and password GPO's enabling real world policies such as: setting a minumum password requirement and password complexity, 4.Tested these GPO's on the Windows 10 client by restarting it and logging in as a domain user and verified the password requirements and the lock screen policy was enforced
+1. Created an Organizational Unit, moved the test domain user into this OU
+2. Created new GPO's named KTG_LockScreenPloicy and KTG_PasswordManager
+3. Configured these lockscreen and password GPO's enabling real world policies such as: setting a minumum password requirement and password complexity,
+4. Tested these GPO's on the Windows 10 client by restarting it and logging in as a domain user and verified the password requirements and the lock screen policy was enforced

 What I Learned
 -How Active Directory and DNS work together within a Windows domain